xiix0/scam/README.md

-Q:	What's the difference between a duck and an elephant?
+Q:	Why don't lawyers go to the beach?
-A:	You can't get down off an elephant.
+A:	The cats keep trying to bury them.